 Once again, mastication initiates the digestive process; however, unlike carbohydrates and fats, which are subjected to digestive enzymes present in the saliva, proteins do not undergo enzymatic digestion in the mouth.
 The majority of protein digestion occurs in the stomach and upper portion of the small intestine.
-Hydrochloric acid (HCl) secreted by the stomdenaturation A process by which proteins lose their threedimensional shape and as a consequence their enzymatic activity. ach lining denatures proteins.
-Denaturation is the process by which the three-dimensional shape of the protein begins to unravel (see Figure 2.14).
-This makes the chemical bonds between the amino acids more accessible to digestive enzymes.
+Hydrochloric acid (HCl) secreted by the stomach lining denatures proteins.
+Denaturation is the process by which the threedimensional shape of the protein begins to unravel (see FIGURE 2.14).
+This makes the chemical bonds between denaturation A process by which proteins lose their three-dimensional shape and as a consequence their enzymatic activity. the amino acids more accessible to digestive enzymes.
 The acidic environment, along with the churning of the food contents via the muscular contraction of the stomach, allows for greater mixing with the HCl, thereby allowing for a more thorough denaturation of the proteins.
+In addition to the HCl, the enzyme pepsin begins breaking the proteins made up of longer chains of amino acids into shorter amino acid chains.
+The enzyme pepsin in the stomach is responsible for approximately 10-20% of protein digestion.
+However, at this stage in the digestive process proteins are mostly broken down into smaller protein chains rather than single amino acids.